SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 The following will first describe the :ref:`common deployment part
+<deployment-upgrade-swh-service-code-and-publish-a-release>`.
+This involves
-<code-and-publish-a-release>`.
-This involves some python packaging out of a git tag
+some python packaging out of a git tag which will be built and push to `PyPI
-which will be built and push to `PyPI <https://pypi.org>`_ and our :ref:`swh debian repositories <howto-debian-packaging>`.
+<https://pypi.org>`_ and our :ref:`swh debian repositories
+<howto-debian-packaging>`.

 Then follows the actual :ref:`deployment with debian packaging
-<deployment-with-debian-packaging>`.
-It concludes with the :ref:`deployment with
+<deployment-upgrade-swh-service-with-debian-packaging>`.
+It concludes with the
+:ref:`deployment with
-kubernetes<deployment-with-kubernetes>` chapter.
+kubernetes<deployment-upgrade-swh-service-with-kubernetes>` chapter.

 .. _deployment-upgrade-swh-service-distinct-services: